From orders to prices: A stochastic description of the limit order book to forecast intraday returns: Simulation Study

 Additionally, we also investigate cases in which $p_{K,M}(\cdot)$ and $p_{Q,M}(\cdot)$ are described by the empirical univariate frequency distributions in our sample across $k$ and $q$, respectively (emp).
 We also utilize the joint frequency distribution of the observed pairs $(k,q)$ in one scenario (emp,emp).
 Note that although we use the empirical frequencies, the rates are fixed over the entire simulation run.
 Thus, in the scenario 'emp', no dynamic feedback between the state of the book and the arrival and cancellation rates is introduced.

 For all combinations of these distributional specifications (in total 8 scenarios\footnote{The scenarios are (uni,pow), (uni,emp), (fix,pow), (fix,emp), (dyn,pow), (dyn,emp), (emp,pow) and (emp,emp) where the list of pairs utilizes the introduced abbreviations and states the distribution across $k$ in the first coordinate and the one across $q$ in the second coordinate.}) for each stock, we simulate 200 realizations of LOB evolutions over half a trading day (4 hours).
-The state at the beginning of our sample, i.e., after the opening auction on January 2, 2004 at 9h00 CET, serves as a starting point for the simulation.
+The state at the end of our sample, i.e., after the opening auction on March 31, 2004 at 9h00 CET, serves as a starting point for the simulation.
+We also ran the simulations for a different starting point, namely the positions after the opening auction at 9h00 CET of January 2, 2004.
+The results are not qualitatively different for the two simulation setups.